Obituary of Molly Roxann Cuthbert

 We would like to thank the staff and volunteers at North Lambton Lodge for the years of care, compassion, and love they extended to our mother.

 Cremation has taken place.
-A Celebration of Life is taking place at DENNING’S OF FOREST, 9 James Street South, Forest, on Saturday, May 20, 2023.
+A Celebration of Life is taking place at DENNING’S OF FOREST, 9 James Street South, Forest, on Saturday, May 20, 2023, from 11am - 1 pm.
 Casual dress preferred.
-Time to be announced at a later date.
 Online condolences may be left at www.forestfuneralhome.com